upros/tls-pok/draft-friel-tls-eap-dpp.md

 - server generates two ephemeral key pairs: one that is used for the static-ephemeral (bootstrap) ECDH exchange, and one that is used for the ephemeral-ephemeral (TLS key_share) DH exchange.
 The bootstrap and key_share keys are independent.
 The key_share keys may be Finite Field DH keys.

 This document assumes the latter and that the server generates unique ephemeral key pairs for bootstrap and key_share.

-## Bootstrapping Key Naming

-The bootstrapping key of the client is specified using the bskey extension.
-The "extension data" field of this extension SHALL consist of the base64 encoded SHA256 digest of the DER-encoded ASN.1 subjectPublicKeyInfo representation of the bootstrapping public key.
-The extension is:

-      opaque bskey[32];

-The bskey is a 32 byte string.
-The ExtensionType of bskey is TBD.

 ## Bootstrap Key Extension